grimme-lab/qc2-teaching/doc/apps-ex.rst

 .. hint::

-   If you encounter convergence problems in the MP2 calculation, try to increase the maximum number of SCF cycles (e.g. 100) by adding the following keyword:
+   If you encounter convergence problems in the MP2 or CCSD(T) calculations, try to increase the maximum number of SCF cycles (e.g. 100) by adding the following keyword:

    .. code-block:: none